 Limestone mountains are common in many parts of Indonesia, so that means there are lots of spectacular caves too.

-One of these prehistoric caves in Sulawesi even has the world’s oldest known cave art made by humans, which I found completely fascinating!
+One of the prehistoric caves in Sulawesi even has the world’s oldest known cave art made by humans, which we found completely fascinating!

 7. Go Diving & Snorkeling

 Indonesia is part of the Coral Triangle, a tropical ocean wonderland with most of the world’s coral and fish species.